The device depicted here was my best shot at a solution. It's an

 interactive realtime simulation of the behavior of charges within a wire.

-Rather than explaining anything, instead it just makes electric charges
+Rather than explaining anything, instead it simply makes the electric

 of lights follows the actual motion of charges in the wires, and when the